 How do I carry lithium batteries when traveling?

 According to the U.S. Department of Transportation, you may not pack spare lithium batteries in your checked baggage.
 You should pack spare lithium batteries in your carry-on baggage.
 Read about traveling with lithium batteries.

 Should I bring a walking stick?

-> Although we don’t use them ourselves, some of our travelmates swear by walking sticks particularly if your tour involves a bit of hiking.
+Although we don’t use them ourselves, some of our travelmates swear by walking sticks particularly if your tour involves a bit of hiking over rocky or hilly areas.
 The collapsible style will pack better.

-> Should I bring knee pads?
+Should I bring knee pads?